 Establish a proactive framework for the development of information and related services, such as the Global Cold Regions Community Portal, to underpin the GEOSS implementation by expanding the outreach of, and maximizing synergies among, thematically wide GEO activities and thematically deep participant activities, thereby exploiting their complementary roles.

 Strengthen the partnerships and synergies with scientific communities, policy-makers, stakeholders, and funders over the cold regions’ ecological and engineering fields to address the fragile ecosystem and environmental challenges and societal influences, and improve the public awareness through the capacity building.

+Facilitate collaboration between the environmental, climate, and cryospheric research domains and between the Arctic, Antarctic and high mountain research communities for improved earth observations on a global scale.

 Additional Practical Objectives (for comments, all)

 Improve discoverability, accessibility and usability of cold regions Earth observation data and information by advocating broad open data policies and strengthened capacity building.